How the Senate NDAA Would Aid License Portability for Military Spouses

 By addressing these critical gaps in the SCRA and leveraging the support of organizations like MOAA, we can alleviate professional challenges faced by military spouses.
 Ensuring the inclusion of clear, enforceable language in the final NDAA will be a crucial step forward in honoring the sacrifices of military families and supporting their well-being.

-Add your voice by calling 866-272-MOAA (6622), a toll-free line to the U.S. Capitol switchboard, and urging your House member to support improvements to SCRA.
+Add your voice by calling 866-272-MOAA (6622), a toll-free line to the U.S. Capitol switchboard, and urging your House member to support improvements to the SCRA.

 Upcoming MOAA Transition and Career Events